Skip to content

 Writing superblocks and filesystem accounting information: done

-6. Create a new fstab entry (for example with sudo vi /etc/fstab):
+6. Create a new fstab entry (for example, using sudo vi /etc/fstab):

 Info

-We strongly recommend only LVM partition, LABEL and UUID in fstab, for more info see Persistent block device naming.
+We strongly recommend using only LVM partition LABELs and UUIDs in fstab.
+For more information, see Persistent block device naming.

 /dev/mapper/backup--vg-backup /backup ext4 defaults 0 0